mikCN/CHARMTwinsights/README.md

 ### 1. Build Application Images

-First, build the images for the application with `docker compose`:
+First, build the images for the application with `docker compose`.
+All `docker compose` commands need to be run in the same directory as the `docker-compose.yml` file.

 ```bash
 # working dir: app
 docker compose build
 ```

-If you have having trouble, you might add a `--no-cache` to force rebuilding images from scratch, and/or a `--progress=plain` to see complete build progress and error logs.
+If you are having trouble, you might add a `--no-cache` to force rebuilding images from scratch, and/or a `--progress=plain` to see complete build progress and error logs.

 ### 2. Build Model Images